Audience

 Questions?
 Feature Requests?
 Other Feedback?

-For more complex requests that would benefit from providing screenshots or other attachments, you may submit them to support@egnyte.com.
+For more complex requests that would benefit from providing screenshots or other attachments, submit them to support@egnyte.com.
 Be sure to include Migration App in the email title.
 Our Support team will push your comments to the Product team for consideration.